 1 killed, 80 sickened when a DC Metro train stalled in a tunnel filled w/smoke.

-Tunnel fires may not be daily occurrences, but they often happen.
-Below are some notable tunnel fires involving trains, trucks and cars that can help better prepare firemen when responding to these difficult incidents by learning from past events.
+Tunnel fires may not be daily occurrences, but they do happen.
+Many tunnel fire incidents involving trains, trucks and cars were caught on video.
+Watching these videos can help better prepare firemen on what to expect at these types of incidents.
+Learn from past tragic events.

 Car fire in the Wilcox Tunnel - Chattanooga, TN.

 Excellent documentary on the Mont Blanc tunnel fire that killed 38 people.

 11 killed in tunnel fire.
 See how it happened and how the exhaust fans played a role.